Online Causal Inference for Advertising in Real-Time Bidding Auctions

-Bandits have been explicitly embedded within the \textit{structural causal framework} of \cite{Pearl2009} in a series of papers by \cite{Bareinboim2etal015}, \cite{Lattimoreetal2016} and \cite{forneyetal2017counterfactual}.
-Our paper is related to this stream as our application is a specific instance of a structural causal model tailored to the auction setting: we assume the existence of a probabilistic, microfounded generative process that is the common shared causal structure behind the distributions of the rewards for each arm.
-As this stream has emphasized, the link to the model in our application is helpful to making progress on the inference problem.
-This approach has also been followed by other papers in economics (see, for example, the references in \citealp{bv2008}) and marketing (\citealp{msa2019}) that study pricing problems where firms aim to learn the optimal price from a grid of prices, corresponding to arms, which share the same underlying demand function.
+MABs have also been embedded within the structural causal framework of \cite{Pearl2009} in \cite{Bareinboim2etal015}, \cite{Lattimoreetal2016}, and \cite{forneyetal2017counterfactual}.
+Our paper relates to them as our setting is a specific instance of a structural causal model tailored to the auction setting.
+As this stream has emphasized, the link to the model in our application is helpful to making progress on the inference problem.\footnote{This approach has also been followed by other papers in economics and marketing that study pricing problems where firms aim to learn the optimal price from a grid of prices, corresponding to arms, which share the same underlying demand function, such as \cite{msa2019}.}

 \begin{section}{Problem formulation}